jeanvillete/learningopenshift/README.txt

 # deploying with facility s2i for a python application hosted on a remote repository (github)
 $ oc new-app python:latest~https://github.com/openshift-katacoda/blog-django-py --name blog

+# creating a postgres database pod instance (with no storage set for persistent data)
+$ oc new-app postgresql-ephemeral --name database --param DATABASE_SERVICE_NAME=database --param POSTGRESQL_DATABASE=sampledb --param POSGRESQL_USER=username --param POSGRESQL_PASSWORD=password

+# similar to the new "$ oc new-app" command but a bit simpler, the "$ oc run" command below runs an image avoiding create aditional objects, such as service:ClusterIp. rather, the "$ oc run" command creates only the "Deployment config" alongside a pod for getting the contaienr image to be running
+# run a dummy application pod which can be used to mount persistent volumes to facilitate copying files to a persistent volume
+$ oc run dummy --image centos/httpd-24-centos7

 # creating a Route object for the Service ClusterIP "hello-openshift"
 $ oc expose svc hello-openshift